Most (city): 20th century

 In 1938, Most was annexed by Nazi Germany.
-Under German occupation from 1938 until 1945, the city under its Germanized name Brüx was administered as a part of the Regierungsbezirk Aussig of Reichsgau Sudetenland.
+Under German occupation from 1938 until 1945, the city was administered as a part of the Regierungsbezirk Aussig of the Reichsgau Sudetenland.
 In 1944, there was a subcamp of the Flossenbürg concentration camp providing forced labor in coal mines outside Most.
 The prisoners were mostly Poles.
 Most was repeatedly bombed during the Oil Campaign of World War II.
 The Germans also operated a Gestapo prison in the city.

 After the war, Most was restored to Czechoslovakia.
 German population was expelled in accordance with the Potsdam Agreement and the city was resettled by Czechs.

 In 1964, the Czechoslovak Communist government decided to demolish the historic Most due to the expansion of coal mining, including the Gothic city centre, the brewery founded in 1470, the 1910 theatre, and the cemetery established in 1853.
 Only the Church of the Assumption of the Virgin Mary was saved.
-The destruction of the historic town began in 1965 and was finished in 1985.
+The destruction of the historic city began in 1965 and was finished in 1985.
 Simultaneously with the start of mining, a new city began to emerge, with the first building finished in 1971.
 Newly built, standardized blocks of flats (paneláks) followed brutalist architecture common for that era.
 The destruction of Most brought monetary profit to the state as coal was mined in the locality for an estimated 3 billion CSK.

+Construction of the new City Hall began in 1972 and was completed in 1977 after construction delays.

+The Ležáky coal mine in the place of the historic Most was closed in 1999.
+Most Lake was created in that location, by filling the former coal mine by water from the Ohře River.
+It was opened to the public in 2020.